 WASHINGTON, Nov.
-14 (Xinhua) -- Data released by the US Federal Reserve (Fed) showed Thursday that its M2 money stock increased for the week ending Nov.
-4.
+21 (Xinhua) -- Data released by the U.S. Federal Reserve (Fed) on Thursday showed that its M2 money stock increased and its M1 money stock declined for the week ending Nov.
+11.

-US Federal Reserve lowered its policy interest rate by 25 basis points on Oct.
-30 amid a further slowdown in US economic growth.
+The Fed lowered its policy interest rate by 25 basis points on Oct.
+30 amid a further slowdown in U.S. economic growth.
 This was the central bank's third rate cut this year.

-The US financial market bets the Fed may maintain its interest rate after three rate cuts.
-According to the Chicago Mercantile Exchange Group's FedWatch tool, the probability that the Fed holds its rate steady is over 96 percent.
+The U.S. financial market bets the Fed would maintain its interest rate after three rate cuts.
+According to the Chicago Mercantile Exchange Group's FedWatch tool, the probability that the Fed holds its rate steady is over 94 percent.